Tkachenko-vitaliy/CmdLineParser/README.md

 # Command Line Parser
 Command line parser is designed for command line parsing.
+Command line is consist of set of pairs

+<sign-of-parameter_name><parameter-name> [parameter-value],

-Command line is consist of set of pairs [name] [value], where [name] is a  parameter name (marked by flag); [value] is a parameter value.
+where <name> is a  parameter name (marked with sign); <value> is a parameter value.
 It is standard way to pass parameters to the executing file.

-Example of command line:
+Example of a command line:
 /File D:\File1 /Count  354 -string "Calculate value"

 # Features: